d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 discussing the problem
 :cite:`bengio1994learning,Hochreiter.Bengio.Frasconi.ea.2001`.
-Hochreiter had articulated this problem as early as in his Masters thesis, although the results were not widely known because the thesis was written in German.
+Hochreiter had articulated this problem as early as 1991 in his Master's thesis, although the results were not widely known because the thesis was written in German.
 While gradient clipping helps with exploding gradients, handling vanishing gradients appears